shibedrill/oxidefetch/README.md

 There's only a couple runtime dependencies for this project.
 1: ```bash``` shell installed for GPU detection on Linux/Unix/mac.
 2: ```lspci``` installed for GPU detection on Linux/Unix/mac.
-If either of these dependencies are absent, chances are the GPU field will simply not show up.
+(If either of these above dependencies are absent, chances are the GPU field will simply not show up.
 It won't crash or anything.
-GPU detection runs on Windows without any dependencies.
+GPU detection runs on Windows without any dependencies.)
+3: Nerd fonts symbols are used in the output.
+Install a patched font on  your system, or patch an already installed font.

 ### How you can help with the project
 I need to verify the output of the OS information detection libraries I'm pulling in.
 To do this, I need the help of people